Mo the best

 1993 - Midfielder Craig Roddan was born in Fazakerley.
 He joined the Academy from Wigan Athletic in 2007, but was released in the summer of 2014.

-2001 – Left-back Morgan Boyes was born in Chester.
+2001 – Centre-back Morgan Boyes was born in Chester.
 He put through his own net while making his senior debut in the 5-0 EFL Cup loss at Aston Villa in December 2019, also featuring in the FA Cup win over Shrewsbury Town at Anfield two months later.

 An eventful friendly for Don